 Environmental Tectonics Corporation (ETC) was founded in 1969 with the goal of creating finely controlled simulated environments.
-At the age of twenty-six, acting President and CEO William F. Mitchell—with the help and encouragement of friend and mentor Al Richman —gathered enough backing to lay the foundation for what would later become ETC.
+At the age of twenty-six, Chairman and CEO William F. Mitchell—with the help and encouragement of friend and mentor Al Richman —gathered enough backing to lay the foundation for what would later become ETC.

 The first major product produced was a high-altitude, rapid decompression chamber for the United States Navy.
 This first chamber’s unique design and control system provided the base technology for the development of ETC’s distinctive product line.
 This first year of business generated $1.45 million in sales and solidified ETC as a publically traded company.